kansaineil/hype-annotation-guidelines/Importance/compelling.md

 <details markdown="1">
 <summary><em>Examples</em></summary>

-- *These studies are particularly **compelling** because HAND2 is markedly overexpressed in neuroblastoma …*
+- *These studies are **compelling** because HAND2 is markedly overexpressed in neuroblastoma …*

-- *This is quite **compelling** because owl monkeys are known to have minimal restriction factors against HIV-1 .*
+- *This is **compelling** because owl monkeys are known to have minimal restriction factors against HIV-1 .*

-- *This new field of optoacoustic imaging of nanoparticles is very **compelling** due to their sensitivity …*
+- *This new field of optoacoustic imaging of nanoparticles is **compelling** due to their sensitivity …*

 </details>